dockstore/dockstore/_docs/advanced-features.md

 }
 ```

-The Dockstore command-line allows you to specify that the input file can be at an HTTP(S) location, an FTP location, an AWS S3 location, a [synapse id](http://python-docs.synapse.org/#accessing-data), an [ICGC storage id](http://docs.icgc.org/cloud/guide/#cloud-guide), or a [DOS URI](https://github.com/ga4gh/data-object-service-schemas/issues/49) in place of that path.
+The Dockstore command-line allows you to specify that the input file can be at an HTTP(S) location, an FTP location, an AWS S3 location, a [synapse id](http://python-docs.synapse.org/#accessing-data), an [ICGC storage id](https://docs.icgc.org/download/guide/), or a [DRS URI](https://github.com/ga4gh/data-repository-service-schemas/issues/49) in place of that path.
 For example the following indicates that the input file will be downloaded under HTTP.

 ```
 {